Supply Chain Strategy and Business Strategy

-As a supply chain consulting firm, we follow a supply chain informed, four-step process for developing a strategy.
+As your supply chain consultant, we follow a supply chain informed, four-step process for developing a strategy.
 Note the similarities and difference between how we approach supply chain strategy and how a management consulting firm approaches a generic business strategy.

 - Baseline Analysis